will-rowe/will-rowe.github.io/publications/_posts/2019-04-16-hulk-microbiome.markdown

 ### Availability

-Our implementation (HULK) is written in Go and is available at:  [github.com/will-rowe/hulk](https://github.com/will-rowe/hulk) (MIT license).
+Our implementation (HULK) is written in Go and is available at:  [github.com/will-rowe/hulk](https://github.com/will-rowe/hulk)